andemosa/responsive/README.md

-# Responsive Navbar

-# JSMinna Internship
+# JSMinna Internship - Responsive Navbar

 Your task is to build a responsive navbar without any framework.
 Take cues from https://flutterwave.com/ng/ or https://ouredenlife.com/